Alexander Bain (inventor): Surviving examples

+Bain's extant electric clocks come from two stages of development between the 1840s and the 1860s.
+Examples can be seen in Watten's Village Hall, the National Museum of Scotland, the National Maritime Museum of London, the London Science Museum and the Deutsches Uhrenmuseum.
+The most rare and interesting mantel clocks are in private hands.
+One featured in the "Electrifying Time" exhibition in 1977 at the London Science Museum.
+Bain sometimes found complex and ornate solutions to relatively simple, although not easy to solve problems.
+The most complex, his mantel clock, worked on an electro-magnetic pull push, pull push for each complete period of swing employing a pendulum with opposing magnetic fields.
+At a very similar time, Matthäus Hipp constructed a more simple and reliable system which used a simple toggle switch to impulse the pendulum every so often.

 One of Bain's telegraph instruments is on display at the National Museum of Scotland, probably from the Edinburgh and Glasgow Railway.
 The two instruments used by the Stockton and Darlington Railway at Shildon tunnel are in the National Railway Museum collection.
+One of Bain's printing telegraphs from 1843 is in the collection of the Museum für Kommunikation Frankfurt.
 The Shildon instruments were also provided with single-stroke bells, the hammers of which were held up by 'trip gear' which was released by the first electrical pulse to deflect the needle; upon completion of the message exchange the hammer then had to be raised again by hand.
 If the operator failed to hear the single ring, there was no method of repeating it – only the movement of the needle could be observed.